-In accordance with Condition 15 of Schedule 3 of the Development Consent, the BMP has been prepared in consultation with the Biodiversity, Conservation and Science Directorate (BCD) within the Department of Planning and Environment (DPE).
-This BMP will be provided to BCD for review and comment.
-Consultation with BCD will be summarised in Appendix A.
+In accordance with Condition 15 of Schedule 3 of the Development Consent, the BMP has been prepared in consultation with the Biodiversity, Conservation and Science Directorate (BCS) within the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW).
+Consultation with BCS will be summarised in Appendix A.